owntracks/booklet/docs/features/ios.md

 "adapt" inactive if set the 0 (zero).

 If the phone did that automatic switch and gets the next location update, it will automatically switch back to Move Mode.
 This will happen when then next location update in Significant mode is processed.
-It is best practice to setup a `+follow` region as described above to ensure timely switching back to Move Mode.
+We found the automatic switching from and timely switching back to Move Mode works best if you setup a `+follow` region as described above.
+We do check if an active `+follow` region is configured before activating adapt mode, otherwise the `adapt` setting is ignored.

 The fact the app is in "adapt" mode is indicated in the UI by a trailing `#` to the `Significant` mode (e.g. `Significant#`).